ezpaarse-project/ezpaarse/doc/essential/ec-attributes.md

 ### unitid ###

 The unitid contains the most accurate identifier for a consultation event on a platform (ie. which describes it with the finest granularity).
 This identifier does not exclude the use of other identifiers.
-It is used for the deduplication of EC according to the [COUNTER](http://www.projectcounter.org/) standard in use and provides librarians with useful indicators.
+It is used for the deduplication of CE according to the [COUNTER](http://www.projectcounter.org/) standard in use and provides librarians with useful indicators.

 This may be the DOI or a more complex identifier that will spot as prcisely as possible what has been consulted (eg. a paragraph of an article of a page of a book).

 ## Resources Types (rtype) ##

-The type of a resource allows to know the nature of a resource and characterize the associated EC.
-It can take one of the values defined in the table below (loaded from [setting of ezPAARSE](https://github.com/ezpaarse-project/ezpaarse-platforms/blob/master/fields.json)).
+The type of a resource allows to know the nature of a resource and characterize the associated CE.
+It can take one of the values defined in the table below (loaded from [settings of ezPAARSE](https://github.com/ezpaarse-project/ezpaarse-platforms/blob/master/fields.json)).

 <table>
   <thead>